MarkGotham/MarkGotham.github.io/jobs.md

 - This page is for those looking for formal jobs (PhD, postdoc fellowship, faculty position) in the UK.
 - If you're in some other position (current student, industry partner, external collaborator etc.) please write directly.
-- Most of the advice is not specific to me/Durham, it is UK-wide, but not wider.
+- Most of the advice is not specific to me/KCL, it is UK-wide, but not wider.
 Please write directly if you want advice on jobs in mainland Europe or elsewhere.

-My `durham.ac.uk` email is in the form `<firstname>.r.<lastname>`.
+My `kcl.ac.uk` email is in the form `<firstname>.<lastname>`.
 Know what I mean ;)?
 If you want to demonstrate that you've read this before writing, why not include "Penguins" in the subject.